Sump Pump FAQ

 What is the most common reason for sump pump failure?

 The leading cause for sump pump to failure is usually a switching problem.
 Sometimes the pump can move inside the basin.
 This movement causes the float that operates the switch to lodge against its side.
 Debris can also be a factor by interfering with the action of the pump switch.
 It is important to make sure that your pump switch and float arm assembly move freely.
-The main thing to remember about sump pups is that they don’t last forever…even if you never use them.
-Internal part wear out and make them virtually useless when you need them most!
+The main thing to remember about sump pumps is that they don’t last forever…even if you never use them.
+Internal parts wear out and make them virtually useless when you need them most!
 MacGregor can test, maintain or replace any brand of sump pump.
 For flood prone areas and homes that get water seeping in on a regular basis you may want to consider a sump pump back up system.
 There are even non-electric systems that work in the case of a power failure.

 How often do I need to clean my pump?